Healthy Homes Assessment Hawkes Bay

 building insulation inspection

-A warm dry house is an ideal home
+A cozy dry house is a healthy house

 Insulation Hawkes Bay

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values required for your area

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation standard.
+See the full details of this Healthy Homes insulation standard.

 Hawkes Bay Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection